July 2019 Update:

 New vehicle emissions testing is based on real driving data

 The way that cars are measured for company car tax purposes will change from 6th April 2020 when the government is proposing to switch over to the ‘World Light-duty Test Procedure’ (WLTP).
 Therefore moving away from the current NEDC (New European Driving Cycle) measurement.

-WLTP is a laboratory cycle that has been designed to more accurately reflect the likely fuel consumption of vehicles in real world conditions, although the government does recognise this could be influenced by an individual’s driving style and prevailing driving conditions.
+WLTP is a laboratory cycle that has been designed to more accurately reflect the likely fuel consumption of vehicles in real world conditions.
+Although the government does recognise fuel consumption can also be influenced by an individual’s driving style and prevailing driving conditions.

-The Department for Transport proposes that all manufacturers change over to the new WLTP fuel consumption figures from January 01, 2019 in promotional material.
-This will make the manufacturers’ claimed range figures far more realistic and give company car drivers the first sight of how the changes to fuel consumption and CO2 emissions will vary from 2020.
+The Department for Transport proposed all manufacturers change over to the new WLTP fuel consumption figures from January 01, 2019 in their promotional material.
+This will make the manufacturers’ claimed range figures far more realistic, and give company car drivers the first sight of how the changes to fuel consumption and CO2 emissions will vary from 2020.

 - The current NEDC method of measuring car emissions and fuel consumption was designed in the 1980s and has become increasingly outdated.

-- The new WLTP is based on real driving data, takes 10 minutes longer to complete, and should better match on road performance of cars.
+- In addition, the new WLTP is based on real driving data, takes 10 minutes longer to complete.
+As a result WLTP figures should better match the on road performance of cars.